mj-xmr/tsqsim/README.md

 and to setup validation experiments.
-With its somewhat limited plotting capabilities, but highly optimized run time speed, the simulator serves more as a stress-tester of your models, challenging their robustness.
+With its somewhat limited plotting capabilities, but highly optimized run time speed, the simulator serves more as a stress-tester of your models, challenging their robustness, rather than a pattern discovery tool.
 The assumption is that some preliminary research has already been done, using scripting languages like `Python`, `R` or `Weka`, where patterns are easy to eyball.
 Teaching a machine to detect these patterns automatically in rigorous conditions